Why bother with game UI localization?

 As you can see from the different examples shown in this post, there might be a lot of inconsistencies that are hard to spot right away, which makes localization testing a crucial step.
 Don’t neglect different types of testing to make sure that the game released on different markets has a culturally relevant and natural look and feel.

-Ensure the success of UI localization with Gridly
+Ensure the success of game UI localization with Gridly

 Localization is a resource-intensive process that requires a lot of research and layout adjustments.
 Game developers are even complaining about reworking the UI as the most tedious part of their job.
 To minimize the efforts and eliminate possible errors, you’ll need to have a flexible localization management tool.